ossf/secure-sw-dev-fundamentals/secure_software_development_fundamentals.md

 #### Checklists Are Not Security

 Do not equate checklists, guidelines, and tips with security.
-They are often *useful*, because they can help you identify risks and reasonable ways to handle them.
-Good checklists, guidelines, and tips can save you a lot of time and trouble, and they are also great aids for helping others evaluate the security of some software.
-Good ones are built on the experience of others, and you’d be foolish to ignore that experience.
+They are often *useful* because they can help identify risks and reasonable ways to handle them.
+Good checklists, guidelines, and tips can save time and trouble, and they are also great aids for helping others evaluate the security of some software.
+Good ones are built on the experience of others, and it would be foolish to ignore that experience.

-But they are only aids to the real goal; they are not the goal itself.
+At the same time, they are only aids to the real goal; they are not the goal itself.
 You can follow checklists, guidelines, and tips, and have terribly insecure software.
 You can also *disregard* some inappropriate ones and have very secure software.
 In short:

 **_There is no substitute for thinking._**